• Vne, IAS, TAS and BVDs

 Never Exceed Speed (Vne), Indicated Air Speed (IAS) and True Air Speed (TAS) are closely linked, and if you don't understand how and why, they could have an effect on your BVDs.

 Studying the Pilot Operating Handbook of a Grob 103 I was surprised to see a chart that showed never-exceed speed decreased with altitude.
-The prop powered aircraft I've flown for over 40 years all have a redline at Vne and none varied with altitude.
+The jet and prop powered aircraft I've flown for over 40 years all have a redline at Vne and none varied with altitude.
 Vne was Vne.
 Never exceed that speed or bad things will happen.

 But now, the Grob manual told me, Vne was not a fixed speed on the airspeed indicator.
 Vne, it insisted, was related to true air speed (TAS) not indicated air speed (IAS).
 To keep from exceeding the 135 knot TAS Vne, the never exceed indicated airspeed had to go down as you climbed higher.